SYNOPSIS

 -R num_requests-

-Specifies how many requests may be outstanding at any one time.
-Increasing this may slightly improve file transfer speed but increases memory usage.
+Specify how many requests may be outstanding at any one time.
+Increasing this may slightly improve file transfer speed but will increase memory usage.
 The default is 64 outstanding requests.

 -r -